samsquire/ideas4/README.md

 # 573. Uniform access protocol

-Imagine I could write a structure that was network ready
+Imagine I could write a simultaneous `file` and `binary` structure that was network ready for server driven protocols.

 # 574. Behaviour database

-Sto
+Store behaviours and state machines in a database and query over runnable behaviours.

 # Hierarchy blend